Skip to main content

 What's the first thing I should buy after a radio?

 A better antenna.
-The stock rubber duck antenna on most budget handhelds is the weakest link in your setup.
-A Nagoya NA-771 or similar aftermarket whip antenna costs $15 to $20 and typically doubles your usable range.
-After that, a USB programming cable ($10 to $15) if one wasn't included with your radio.
+The stock rubber duck on most budget handhelds is the weakest link in your setup, more than the radio's wattage.
+A Nagoya NA-771 or similar aftermarket whip costs $15 to $20 and typically extends your usable range more than any radio upgrade would.
+After that, a USB programming cable ($10 to $15) if one wasn't included.

 Jess Harmon, founder of RadioRanked